Module trase.tools.aws.metadata

 metadata_path

-the location of the metadata file on disk
+the location of the metadata file on disk.
+Defaults to the data file with a ".yml" extension.

 Writes a CSV file and either indicates to the user how they should upload it to, S3 or actually performs the upload itself.